tamato/achaea_mudlet/cthul/cthul_notes.md

 Artifact List:
 -------------------
+## Help files
+HELP ARTEFACTSOFFENSIVE
+HELP ARTEFACTSDEFENSIVE

+Bracelts for HP/Mana
+Sip Rings
+Diadem,

+## Magic damage collar
+A COLLAR of Ceylon:                                           400 Credits Artefact power: magic_damage
+ - This COLLAR increases the damage of your magical attacks by 10%.
+ - These COLLARs increase damage done to opponents from abilities that are magical in nature.
+These abilities include cast (or grove) lightning, cast firelash, thornrend, staffcast, stormhammer, accentato, holocaust globe, kai choke, distort aura, utter truename, warp, taint, purity, decay, star tarot, thurisaz rune, educe iron, and mind crush.

+A COLLAR of Diablerie:                                        800 Credits Artefact power: magic_damage
+ - This COLLAR increases the damage of your magical attacks by 15%.
+ - See COLLAR of Ceylon for full details.

+A COLLAR of Agatheis:                                         1600 Credits Artefact power: magic_damage
+ - This COLLAR increases the damage of your magical attacks by 20%.
+ - See COLLAR of Ceylon for full details.

+## Wings
+A pair of eagle's wings:                                      800 Credits
+ - These wings grant you access to the clouds room, which has exits to key locations around Sapience.

+A pair of atavian wings:                                      2000 Credits
+ - An enhanced version of the Eagle's Wings.
+ - These wings will also reach all exits available to the eagle's wings

+## Knocker
+A macabre door knocker:                                       1100 Credits
+ - RAISE KNOCKER to open a door of light from a ground location and enter the doorway to escape to another underground locale.
+ - There are 6 exits available from Sapience and 4 if you use this from Meropis.
+ - Activation and entering the door can be prevented by the presence of a monolith sigil.
+ - There is a 5 second windup on cast.
+ - This will not function on outer islands or away from the continents of Sapience or Meropis proper.

 Fracture: for occie it's diadem, +int, and magic damage collar
 Fracture: then the obvious generic bashing arties like Maya Figurine, artifact armor paragons, etc

+## Shield
+A SHIELD of Absorption:                                       800 Credits
+ - This SHIELD will absorb a physical-based attack completely, 15% of the time.
+ - Must be wielded.
+ - Stats on the SHIELD are: 11% cutting, 11% Blunt.
+ - May be used by all classes except Blademasters.
+ - You may wield two if you wish, but it will be no more effective than wielding one!

+## Armour
+HELP ARTEFACT ARMOUR
+Can CUSTOMISATION armour

 Whispers of Chaos, for the occultist language.
 Lhirhjen e'Ekawr - Whispers of Chaos.